gaurishankar007/flutter_sliding_toast/README.md

 ## 🎯 Features

+- Show sliding toasts, modify sliding behaviors
-- Show sliding and popup toasts, modify animation behaviors
+- Show popup toasts, disable or modify fading and scaling behaviors
-- Change toast's alignment positions and sliding directions
+- Change toast's alignment positions and sliding toast's sliding directions
 - Define animation and display duration, max height and width, padding
-- Set title, leading, trailing widgets and disable the progressbar
+- Set title, leading, trailing widgets and disable the progressbar in sliding toast
 - Use glassmorphism design or default success and error toast
-- Dismiss the toast by sliding it horizontally or vertically
+- Dismiss the sliding toast by sliding it horizontally or vertically
+- Dismiss the popup toast by sliding it horizontally
 - Dismiss an individual or all toasts programmatically
 - Pause the animation with long press and release it to continue
 - Execute a function after the toast is tapped or disposed